Benigno Aquino Sr.: Political career

 Aquino was first elected to the Philippine Legislature as a member of the Philippine House of Representatives in 1919 representing the 2nd district of Tarlac.
 He was reelected to the same position in 1922 and 1925 before winning a Philippine Senate seat in 1928 representing the 3rd Senatorial District comprising the provinces of Bulacan, Nueva Ecija, Pampanga and his home-province of Tarlac.
 He became part of the Philippine Independence Mission in 1931, which negotiated the terms of obtaining Philippine independence from the United States.
-During the elections for the Commonwealth of the Philippines government in 1935 he ran again in his district in Tarlac and won, this time as a member of the National Assembly.
-In 1937, he was appointed by Commonwealth President Manuel L. Quezon as secretary of agriculture and commerce.